AdguardTeam/LegalDocs/adguard-dns.io/eula.html.md

 You have no right to:

-- rent, lease, loan, export or sell access to AdGuard DNS services to third parties;
+(A) rent, lease, loan, export or sell access to AdGuard DNS services to third parties;

-- utilize framing techniques to enclose AdGuard DNS logos, trademarks, author attribution and copyright notices;
+(B) utilize framing techniques to enclose AdGuard DNS logos, trademarks, author attribution and copyright notices;

-- use automated agents or inject scripts into AdGuard DNS products and services to create multiple accounts, generate automated searches, requests, scrape, strip, or mine data from AdGuard DNS products and services;
+(C) use automated agents or inject scripts into AdGuard DNS products and services to create multiple accounts, generate automated searches, requests, scrape, strip, or mine data from AdGuard DNS products and services;

-- run or disclose the results of any benchmark tests or analyses of AdGuard DNS products and services without AdGuard DNS’s written consent;
+(D) run or disclose the results of any benchmark tests or analyses of AdGuard DNS products and services without AdGuard DNS’s written consent;

-- hide, conceal or obscure any part of the AdGuard DNS website via HTML/CSS, scripting, or any other means;
+(E) hide, conceal or obscure any part of the AdGuard DNS website via HTML/CSS, scripting, or any other means;

-- use AdGuard DNS for any unauthorized or illegal purpose or activity under applicable international, national, and local laws in countries where it is used;
+(F) use AdGuard DNS for any unauthorized or illegal purpose or activity under applicable international, national, and local laws in countries where it is used;

-- use another person’s email address or misrepresent yourself as another person when signing up to create Your account or when logging in to use AdGuard DNS;
+(G) use another person’s email address or misrepresent yourself as another person when signing up to create Your account or when logging in to use AdGuard DNS;

-- perform illegal monitoring of and a list of websites accessed by other individuals when users who use private DNS to filter Internet access for others must not violate the privacy of those individuals;
+(H) perform illegal monitoring of and a list of websites accessed by other individuals when users who use private DNS to filter Internet access for others must not violate the privacy of those individuals;

-- disclose to third parties and otherwise misuse a list of websites from the query log visited by other individuals, if private AdGuard DNS is used to filter Internet access for such individuals with the logging function enabled;
+(I) disclose to third parties and otherwise misuse a list of websites from the query log visited by other individuals, if private AdGuard DNS is used to filter Internet access for such individuals with the logging function enabled;

-- connect to and use AdGuard DNS or purchase the subscription to AdGuard DNS if the country in which You reside belongs to E.U. or U.S. embargoed countries, or if You are a person to which shipment of software is prohibited by the export control laws, rules, regulations, restrictions and national security controls of the European Union, the United States, and other applicable foreign agencies.
+(J) connect to and use, export, re-export, transfer AdGuard DNS or purchase the subscription to AdGuard DNS if any of the following occurs:

+(1) the country in which You reside or are established belongs to E.U. or U.S. embargoed or sanctioned countries,

+(2) You are a person or a company to which shipment of AdGuard DNS is prohibited by the export control laws, rules, regulations, restrictions sanctions and national security controls of the European Union, the United States, and other applicable foreign agencies,

+(3) You provide direct or indirect access to or otherwise make available AdGuard DNS to any such person or company.

 ## 5. Use of blocking and filtering functionality